 It’s important to openly share your commitments, actions and even mistakes in your business journey towards sustainability.
 Don’t keep customers in the dark; they are far more willing to support your business if you’re open, honest and admit to not knowing, not being perfect, but are trying.
 Furthermore, in a highly competitive business environment, you will need to differentiate your business from others and transparency is a great way to do so.

 In addition, bringing open and honest qualities to your brand reminds customers that your business is not some faceless, profit-seeking enterprise, but a brand that at its core is driven by humble, conscious but imperfect humans just trying to do good and do better.
+To get a better idea on how the highest impact companies respond to different world’s challenges take a look at this guide.

 We can’t just talk about sustainability and expect customers to come flocking to our doors.
 True sustainability starts with a quality product and service that customers are willing to buy (because a product that customers aren’t willing to buy is a waste of resources, and thus, unsustainable!).
 But if you’ve got a great offering, remember that actions speak louder than words, and it’s not enough to just say you’re working toward a goal.
 Show your potential customers proof of your commitment to sustainability, develop a great brand story and ensure that your marketing efforts is embraced with by your target market, and they’ll be happy to switch their brand allegiance to your company.